Skip to content

 MIT interview: the Great Dome, Massachusetts Institute of Technology

-TL;DR: MIT does not require a specific number of AP classes and publishes no AP minimum.
-Admissions officers evaluate course rigor in the context of what your high school offers, and the MIT Common Data Set rates the rigor of your secondary school record as very important.
+TL;DR: MIT names no AP minimum, and its Common Data Set rates the rigor of your record as very important, judged against what your school actually offers.
+The real MIT rule is compositional rather than numeric: the hardest available math and physics, mastered.
 For students at high schools with broad AP catalogs, Oriel Admissions typically advises 8 to 12 AP classes by graduation with an uncompromised STEM spine of calculus and physics.

 Sources: MIT Common Data Set.